cicyinc/yichuchen-portfolio/final_project_YichuChen.md

 # Final Project Proposal

-## Children in Lower-Income, Immigrant Families
+## Supporting the educational needs of students from low socio-economic status backgrounds in the United States

 ### Summary